Take a fresh look at your lifestyle.

 Misconceptions and Clarifications About Pride Price

-There are many misconceptions about the price of pride in Igbo culture.
+There are many misconceptions about the pride price in Igbo culture.

 A traditional Igbo wedding ceremonyby Allef Vinicius (https://unsplash.com/@seteph)

-One common misconception is that the price of pride is a way of buying the bride.
+One common misconception is that the pride price is a form of buying the bride.

 This is not true.